rust-lang/book/src/ch17-00-async-await.md

 reading the data once some of it is present, it might take a while for the rest to show up.
 Even once the data is all present, a video can be quite large, so it might take some time to load it all.
-Maybe it only takes a second or two—but that is a very long time for a modern processor, which can do billions of operations every second.
+Maybe it only takes a second or two—but that’s a very long time for a modern processor, which can do billions of operations every second.
 It would be nice to be able to put the CPU to use for other work while waiting for the network call to finish—so, again, your operating system will invisibly interrupt your program so other things can happen while the network operation is still ongoing.

 > Note: The video export is the kind of operation which is often described as
 > “CPU-bound” or “compute-bound”.
-It is limited by the speed of the computer’s
+It’s limited by the speed of the computer’s
 > ability to process data within the *CPU* or *GPU*, and how much of that speed
 > it can use.
 The video download is the kind of operation which is often
-> described as “IO-bound,” because it is limited by the speed of the computer’s
+> described as “IO-bound,” because it’s limited by the speed of the computer’s
 > *input and output*.
 It can only go as fast as the data can be sent across the
 > network.